Strategies for deterring plagiarism

 - Ground writing assignments in specific contexts that will vary over time: i.e. a specific time/place/event in the news or related to students’ lives.

 - Scaffold writing assignments with lower stakes assignments building to bigger and higher stakes assignments.
-For a high stakes research paper, you could ask students to first submit a brainstorm on their topic, then a bibliography, then an annotated bibliography, then an outline of a paper, then a rough draft, and then a final draft.
+For a high stakes research paper, you might ask students to first submit a brainstorm on their topic, then a bibliography, then an annotated bibliography, then an outline of a paper, then a rough draft and then a final draft.